Takeoff, member of rap group Migos, dead at 28 - KTVZ

 He was 28.

-Houston police say they responded to the scene of a shooting in downtown Houston at a bowling and pool hall around 2:30 a.m. local time.
+Houston police say they responded to the scene of a shooting in downtown Houston in the early morning hours.
 One person was found dead, according to a tweet from the department.

 Two other victims were taken in private vehicles to hospitals, police said.